hoffa/piv/README.md

 Fast ANSI terminal image viewer.

-- Supports PNG, GIF, JPEG, BMP, TIFF and WEBP formats.
+- Supports PNG, GIF, and JPEG formats.
 - Only uses the 8 standard ANSI colors.
 - No 24-bit colors or Unicode tricks.